Beardsley Farmers Elevator Co.

 Commentary

-Hogs Leak Lower on Thursday -
+Hogs Pull Back on Thursday with Negotiated Weakness -

 Full commentary...